 From May 23, 2005 until July 21, 2008, the Company operated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 As such, the Company was subject to different reporting requirements and methods of accounting for its investments.
-With the change back to being an operating company, the Company is no longer subject to the requirements of a BDC and the Company was required pursuant to SFAS No. 154, "Accounting Changes and Error Corrections" ("SFAS 154") to retroactively modify its financial statements as if it were not subject to the requirements of a BDC during all periods presented.
+With the change back to being an operating company, the Company is no longer subject to the requirements of a BDC and the Company was required to retroactively modify its financial statements as if it were not subject to the requirements of a BDC during all periods presented.